 Since these commitments are expected to expire without being drawn upon, the total amount of unused commitments does not necessarily represent actual future cash flow requirements.
 These commitments include clauses under which the Bank and other consolidated subsidiaries can reject an application from customers or reduce the contract amounts in the event that economic conditions change, the Bank and other consolidated subsidiaries need to secure claims, or other events occur.
 In addition, the Bank and other consolidated subsidiaries may request the customers to pledge collateral such as premises and securities at the time of the contracts, and take necessary measures such as monitoring customers' financial positions, revising contracts when such need arises and securing claims after the contracts are made.

-- 9. Accumulated depreciation of tangible fixed assets totals 24,579 million yen. - 10.
-Deferred gains on tangible fixed assets deductible for tax purposes amounted to 528 million yen. - 11.
-In addition to fixed assets booked on the consolidated balance sheet, certain computers within the Bank and its subsidiaries are used on finance lease contract without the transfer of ownership.
+- 10. Accumulated depreciation of tangible fixed assets totals 25,443 million yen. - 11.
+Deferred gains on tangible fixed assets deductible for tax purposes amounted to 507 million yen.

 (Consolidated statement of income)